Jargon: We Love To Hate It

 Alejandro Martínez García is a researcher at the National Research Council in Italy.

 This episode was produced by Johanna Mayer and Senior Producer and Editor Elah Feder.
-Daniel Peterschmidt is our composer.
+D Peterschmidt is our composer.
 Nadja Oertelt is our Chief Content Officer.
 Special thanks to Jana Goldman, Bill Lutz, and especially Karen Schriver for background information on the plain language movement.